mmahmad/US-Locator/CONTRIBUTING.md

 1) Clone the repo, and cd into the root of the project
 2) Load virtual environment `source virt/bin/activate`
 3) run `pip install -r requirements.txt`
+4) running `python application.py` should start a local server, with the project's localhost URL:port printed on the terminal

 Do <b>NOT</b> change the file name of `application.py`, nor the variable `application` inside it.
 EBS relies on that to run properly.
 Other than that, feel free to modify.